StevenWanglolz/My_Leetcode_Journey/Algorithms/C++/Valid_Parentheses/Guide.md

+***This solution is an interpretation of someone else's.
+I did not solve this problem in time**
 ## Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
 Recognize that the data structure required is a stack